-Pascal’s law, also known as the principle of transmission of fluid-pressure or Pascal’s Principle is a very important theory of fluid mechanics.
+Pascal’s law, also known as the principle of transmission of fluid pressure or Pascal’s Principle is a very important theory of fluid mechanics.
 The law was first stated by the French Mathematician and Physicist Blaise Pascal in 1653 and as per his name, this principle is known as Pascal’s law or Pascal’s Principle.
 In this article, we will explore details about Pascal’s Law, its formula, equation, applications, and examples.

-What is Pascal’s law
+What is Pascal’s law?

 Pascal’s law in fluid mechanics states that a change in pressure at any point in a confined incompressible static fluid is transmitted evenly throughout the liquid in all directions.

-The pressure remains constant and transmitted equally to all parts and acts at the right angle to the wall of the enclosure.
+The pressure remains constant and is transmitted equally to all parts and acts at the right angle to the wall of the enclosure.
 As pressure remains constant and Force=Pressure X Area; So, the force applied is proportional to the surface area.
 So, with an increase in surface area, the force will increase as pressure is constant.

 As can be seen in Fig. 1, the pressure generated due to applied force 1 (1000 N) is constant throughout (100 N/mm2).
 Also, Force 2 is the same as force 1 as the area of the output piston is equal to the input piston.
-If the area of the 2nd piston is 5 times that of the 1st piston, the force at the 2nd piston will 5 times of the 1st piston.
+If the area of the 2nd piston is 5 times that of the 1st piston, the force at the 2nd piston will be 5 times of the 1st piston.
 Note that, the pressure transmitted does not depend on the shape of the container.

-Pascal’s law is the origin of many inventions used in our day to day life such as hydraulic brakes and lifts.
+Pascal’s law is the origin of many inventions used in our day-to-day life such as hydraulic brakes and lifts.

 Pascal’s Law Formula / Pascal’s Law Equation